entorb/readout_MT681_Power/README.md

 ### Sending frequency

-reduce sending frequency to every 300s (currently I use 15s)
+Reduce the devices sending frequency to every 300s

 ```sh
 mosquitto_pub -u mqtt_user -P mqtt_passwd -t "cmnd/tasmota_MT681/TelePeriod" -m "300"
 ```

+Since attaching the device to a power source, instead of a power bank (see below), I use 10s during the day and 30s in the night.
+Switching is triggered via crontab of my raspi.

 ### Sleep and Dynamic Sleep